brentbiseda/w266_project/README.md

 **Tasks**

-We focused on three tasks related to pharmacovigilance:

 - [Sentiment Classification of Drug Reviews](./task1_sentiment)
 - [ADR Classification of Tweets](./task2_adr)
 - [Named entity recognition of ADRs in Tweets](./task3_ner)